ringwormGO-organization/Termi/README.md

 ### Build & Run - Windows
 - Open ```Developer Command Prompt for VS 2019``` or ```Developer Command Prompt for VS 2022``` and run ```compile.bat``` in `Termi-Windows\Termi\x64\Release` directory.
 - Open Termi Visual Studio Solution and compile it.
 - If you want run Termi as standard user, check latest release and download executable or simply clone repo and update it with ```git pull```.
-You can also use [installer](https://github.com/ringwormGO-organization/Termi/blob/main/Termi-Windows/Installer/Termi.exe).
+You can also use [installer](https://github.com/ringwormGO-organization/Termi/blob/main/Termi-Windows/Installer/Termi.exe) but you need download MSVC C++ runtime enviroment.
 - If you running application from Visual Studio, loading executables won't work because running from ```Release``` folder/directory isn't same as running from Visual Studio!

 ### Build & Run - GNU/Linux version (& macOS version which unsupported)